mwbowers/mwbowers.github.io/reference/datagate/extensions-configuration/datagate-extensions.md

 ### IReadOnlyDictionary<string, SourceProfile> GetSourceProfiles([IConfiguration config](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.iconfiguration?view=net-8.0))

 Retrieves a read-only dictionary of source profiles from the configuration.

+#### Remarks
+This method is used to retrieve all source profiles from the configuration.
+The source profiles are loaded lazily, which means they are only loaded when they are accessed.

 ```cs
 IReadOnlyDictionary<string, SourceProfile> GetSourceProfiles(IConfiguration config)